Weeks after losing 3 family members, this teen channeled his grief to help his hockey team seize the state championship title

 The high school senior’s mother, brother and grandfather were killed in mid-February when gunfire pierced the clamor of sticks, skates and cheers during one of his games at an arena in Pawtucket, Rhode Island.

-His life upended, Dorgan took some time to return to the rink, and when his skates hit the ice, the team captain performed like he hadn’t missed a moment.
-The divisional championship game this week played out like a movie.
-In double overtime, Dorgan scored the winning goal to send his team to the state championship.
+His life upended, Dorgan took some time to return to the rink.
+And when his skates hit the ice, the team captain performed like he hadn’t missed a moment.

+Last week’s divisional championship game played out like a movie: In double overtime, Dorgan scored the winning goal to send his team to state championship.

-But three seats in the arena that should have been filled by Dorgan’s biggest supporters were empty.
+Three seats in the arena that should have been filled by Dorgan’s biggest supporters were empty.
+Even so, as he would tell reporters after the state title nail-biter: “I truly felt it in my heart and my soul that they’re still with me.”

-Retired firefighter and head coach of the Blackstone Valley Co-op hockey team Chris Librizzi has seen his share of tragedy up close.
-But nothing in his years on the job could have braced him for what he witnessed at the Dennis M. Lynch Arena.
+The head coach of the Blackstone Valley Co-op hockey team is also a retired firefighter who has seen his share of tragedy up close.
+But nothing could have prepared Chris Librizzi for what he witnessed February 16 at the Dennis M. Lynch Arena.

 “This was by far the worst that I’ve ever been to, because I was right there from the onset,” Librizzi said.

-While his players scrambled off the ice, the former first responder rushed to the stands to treat the wounded.
+While his players scrambled off the ice, the former first responder rushed to the stands to treat the wounded in another episode of gunfire shattering a space thought to be safe.

 After the shooting, returning to the rink was not an easy transition for anyone.

-The coaches gathered the team for a meeting a couple of days after the shooting to encourage the players to take some time to think about whether they wanted to continue, emphasizing there was no pressure if they wanted to stop.
+The coaches gathered the team for a meeting a couple of days after the shooting to encourage the players to take some time to think about whether they wanted to continue the season, emphasizing there was no pressure if they wanted to stop.

 After circling back with the team and their families a few days later, Librizzi and the other coaches told the team they were going to keep playing.